iquadrat/jbenchx/org.jbench.test/README.txt

-JBench is released under Eclipse Public License.
+JBenchX is released under Eclipse Public License.
 See epl-v10.html.

 (C) Copyright by Micha Riser, 2011